codecrafters-io/build-your-own-grep/stage_descriptions/highlighting-02-bm2.md

 ### Notes

-- You can use any combination of the escape sequences as long as the matched text is highlighted using the bold (`01`) and red (`31`) attributes.
+- The matched text should highlighted using the bold (`01`) and red (`31`) attributes.
+You may use any sequences of ANSI codes to achieve this highlighting effect.